 Where are the Day Services available for the Homeless?

 If you contact a day service they will assist you in linking in with the relevant local authority to ensure that you have temporary emergency accommodation and that your needs can be assessed.
-The following are the day services that are available:
+There is a full list of day services in Dublin on Homeless Dublin.